MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-invoice-proposal-performance.md

 > [!NOTE]
 > Invoice proposal performance can't be applied when billing rules are enabled.
+>
-> Specific to invoice proposal creation batch process, the number of subtasks, although entered by the user, will split the tasks to a maximum number based on the number of contracts with invoiceable transactions.  i.e. entering 3 in the Number of subtasks for invoice proposal creation in batch and there are only two contracts with invoiceable transactions will only create two subtasks.
+> During the batch process to create invoice proposals, the number of subtasks will split the tasks to a maximum number based on the number of contracts with invoiceable transactions, regardless of what you have entered.
+For example, if you enter **3** for the number of subtasks for invoice proposal creation in batch, and there are only two contracts with invoiceable transactions, only two subtasks are created.